evelynoliv/My-Files/sistema-bancario/README.md

-# Sistema Bancário
+# Bank system

-Exercícío que simula um sistema bancário, utilizando Typescript e MySQL
+Exercise that simulates a banking system, using Typescript and MySQL.